-dnssec-update-mode

-If this option is set to its default value of maintain in a zone of type master which is DNSSEC-signed and configured to allow dynamic updates (see Section 5.2), and if named has access to the private signing key(s) for the zone, then named will automatically sign all new or changed records and maintain signatures for the zone by regenerating RRSIG records whenever they approach their expiration date.
+dnssec-update-mode If this option is set to its default value of maintain in a zone of type master which is DNSSEC-signed and configured to allow dynamic updates (see Dynamic Update Policies), and if named has access to the private signing key(s) for the zone, then named automatically signs all new or changed records and maintains signatures for the zone by regenerating RRSIG records whenever they approach their expiration date.

-If the option is changed to no-resign, then named will sign all new or changed records, but scheduled maintenance of signatures is disabled.
+If the option is changed to no-resign, then named signs all new or changed records, but scheduled maintenance of signatures is disabled.

-With either of these settings, named will reject updates to a DNSSEC-signed zone when the signing keys are inactive or unavailable to named.
-(A planned third option, exter nal, will disable all automatic signing and allow DNSSEC data to be submitted into a zone via dynamic update; this is not yet implemented.)
+With either of these settings, named rejects updates to a DNSSEC-signed zone when the signing keys are inactive or unavailable to named.
+(A planned third option, external, will disable all automatic signing and allow DNSSEC data to be submitted into a zone via dynamic update; this is not yet implemented.)

-nta-lifetime

-Species the default lifetime, in seconds, that will be used for negative trust anchors added via rndc nta.
+nta-lifetime This specifies the default lifetime, in seconds, for negative trust anchors added via rndc nta.

-A negative trust anchor selectively disables DNSSEC validation for zones that are known to be failing because of misconfiguration rather than an attack.
-When data to be validated is at or below an active NTA (and above any other configured trust anchors), named will abort the DNSSEC validation process and treat the data as insecure rather than bogus.
-This continues until the NTA's lifetime is elapsed.
+A negative trust anchor selectively disables DNSSEC validation for zones that are known to be failing because of misconfiguration, rather than an attack.
+When data to be validated is at or below an active NTA (and above any other configured trust anchors), named aborts the DNSSEC validation process and treats the data as insecure rather than bogus.
+This continues until the NTA's lifetime has elapsed.
 NTAs persist across named restarts.

-For convenience, TTL-style time unit suffixes can be used to specify the NTA lifetime in seconds, minutes or hours. nta-lifetime defaults to one hour.
-It cannot exceed one week.
+For convenience, TTL-style time unit suffixes can be used to specify the NTA lifetime in seconds, minutes, or hours.
+It also accepts ISO 8601 duration formats.

-nta-recheck
+nta-lifetime defaults to one hour; it cannot exceed one week.

-Species how often to check whether negative trust anchors added via rndc nta are still necessary.
+nta-recheck This specifies how often to check whether negative trust anchors added via rndc nta are still necessary.

 A negative trust anchor is normally used when a domain has stopped validating due to operator error; it temporarily disables DNSSEC validation for that domain.
-In the interest of ensuring that DNSSEC validation is turned back on as soon as possible, named will periodically send a query to the domain, ignoring negative trust anchors, to find out whether it can now be validated.
+In the interest of ensuring that DNSSEC validation is turned back on as soon as possible, named periodically sends a query to the domain, ignoring negative trust anchors, to find out whether it can now be validated.
 If so, the negative trust anchor is allowed to expire early.